Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.19
+- Fixed a bug where you could force re-equip a weapon you already had equipped (minor visual appearance issue)
+- Fixed an assert that would pop up when dialogue was finished on the lore scene

 ### Version 1.4.18
 - Changed wording in lore scene dialogue to follow button prompts accurately
 - Made reset button (correctly) affect the current scene